h-a-s-k/clewd/README.md

  1. AntiStall: (false)/1/2
     * 1 sends whatever was last when exceeding size (might send empty reply)
     * 2 returns the second reply by the assistant (the first is usually an apology)
-    * false is the same as original slaude2
+    * false is the same as original slaude2 (sometimes stall, sometimes empty reply)
     * (try out 2 if you're getting empty messages)

  2. ClearFlags: (false)